ahjoo-de/ahjoo-de.github.io/_posts/2025-02-10-Transform-Map-Scripts.md

 ---
 layout: post
 title: Transform Map Scripts
+description: This is a collection of Scripts to get used in Transform Maps for Data Import.
 categories:
 - ServiceNow
 tags:
 - transformmap
 - script
 ---

-This is a collection of snippets i used in catalog items in the last year.
+This is a collection of Scripts to get used in Transform Maps for Data Import.

 ## Overview
 [Transform Map Script Reference Product ID](#reference-product-id)